-All school staff, regardless of year group or key stage, have a responsibility to identify those who may have
+All school staff, regardless of year group or key stage, have a responsibility to identify those who may have particular additional needs.

-Once a referral has been made, the student will be observed and assess by a member of the Inclusive

-Education Action Team.
+Once a referral has been made, the student will be observed and assess by a member of the Inclusive Education Action Team.